Digital Innovation and Transformation

 Fall; Q1Q2; 3 credits

-Digital Innovation and Transformation is a new course designed to equip students to confidently help conceive, lead and execute digital innovation initiatives.
+Digital Innovation and Transformation is designed to equip students to confidently help conceive, lead and execute digital innovation initiatives and develop new business models for existing and insurgent organizations.
 The basic premise of the course is that the digital revolution is rapidly transforming the fundamental nature of many companies in a wide range of industries and executives, entrepreneurs and general managers need to understand the economics, technology paradigms and management practices of innovating in digital-centric businesses to ensure corporate and personal success.
-The course is intended for students pursuing business careers in which digital innovation is critical to the development of new products and services, e.g., entrepreneurial start-ups, consulting and venture capital, and senior positions in marketing, R&D, and strategy.
-Frequent visits by case protagonists and industry experts will enable students to understand the career options in this rapidly evolving space.
+The course is intended for students pursuing business careers in which digital technologies will be critical to the development of new products and services, e.g., entrepreneurial start-ups, consulting and venture capital, and senior positions in marketing, R&D, and strategy.
+Visits by case protagonists and industry experts will enable students to understand the career options in this rapidly evolving space.

 Today firms are now establishing market leadership by mastering digital innovation.
 For example the traditional "Mad Men" advertising agencies now have to be able to blend digital products and services with creative strategy.
 Amazon is as much a retailer and supply chain powerhouse as it is a digital innovator.
 Similarly the Netflix business model is heavily reliant on continuously building and enhancing digital products and services to compete against incumbents in the entertainment industry.
 Ford is realizing that its future competitors are likely to be Facebook and Google and not BMW and Toyota.
 Meanwhile, Local Motors, an HBS-alum led startup, is using crowdsourcing, digital fabrication and 3D printing to disrupt the automotive industry.